khalid-hussain/shaheen/chap4.md

 a decisive war against Ferdinand, then, we would gradually be annihilated.
 My message to you is that a courageous death is better than a coward's life.
 And this is the message I'm taking to the people of Granada.
-I'm sure after listening to the atrocities, Abul Hassan will not delay in pronouncing jihad against the enemies of Islam.
+I'm sure after listening to the atrocities, Abul Hassan will not delay in pronouncing _jihād_ against the enemies of Islam.

 After the speech, when he was returning with Badr and Bashir to his room,